 MATERIALS AND METHODS

-The experiment entitled “Effect of sowing dates and nutrient management on productivity, profitability and quality of finger millet [Eleusine coracana (L.) Gaertn.]” were conducted in the kharif season of 2023 and 2024, at the research farm (agronomy field) of the ICAR Research Complex for NEH Region, Umiam, Meghalaya Meghalaya at an altitude of 295 m above the mean sea level and is positioned geographically at Latitude of 25° 45’ 24” N and a Longitude of 95° 50’ 26” E, under sub-tropical climatic condition with the mean minimum and maximum temperature ranges from 12°C to 21.5°C and from 22°C to 29.4°C, respectively.
+The experiment entitled “Effect of sowing dates and nutrient management on productivity, profitability and quality of finger millet [Eleusine coracana (L.) Gaertn.]” were conducted in the kharif season of 2023 and 2024, at the research farm (agronomy field) of the ICAR Research Complex for NEH Region, Umiam, Meghalaya at an altitude of 295 m above the mean sea level and is positioned geographically at Latitude of 25° 45’ 24” N and a Longitude of 95° 50’ 26” E, under sub-tropical climatic condition with the mean minimum and maximum temperature ranges from 12°C to 21.5°C and from 22°C to 29.4°C, respectively.
 The treatment consist of two factors; Sowing dates and nutrient management.
 The first factor is divided into three sowing dates: D1 - 1st June, D2 - 15th June, D3 - 1st July; and the second factor into four different nutrient management: N1 - Control (No fertilizer), N2 - RDF – 40-30-20 kg ha-1 N, P2O5 and K2O, N3 - 100% Organic through FYM, N4 - 50% Inorganic + 50% Organic through FYM.
 The treatments will be replicated three times.

 RESULTS AND DISCUSSION